takd/remotepi-init2/README.md

 This is really cool.
 The `cmdline.txt` specifies an `init=/pi-init2` kernel argument to use a custom binary in this package in place of the usual systemd init.
-That binary holds everything except for the `cmdline.txt` file (that would be a chicken-egg problem) and the `run-once.sh` which you will modify to script our desired setup.
+That binary holds everything except for the `cmdline.txt` file (that would be a chicken-egg problem) and the `run-once.sh` which you will modify to script your desired setup.

  ## How/Why you should incorporate this project into your Raspberry Pi project

  If you have a project you expect someone to run on an RPi (especially if it would be the RPi's single purpose) you could provide your own `run-once.sh` script that will clone your project, configure, and install it.

 # Disclaimer/Credits

+This has been tested with this (what I believe to be the latest release) version of [Jessie](http://downloads.raspberrypi.org/raspbian_lite/images/raspbian_lite-2017-07-05/) but the instructions above assume Stretch.

 Credits go to the following projects: